leishanglin/leishanglin.com/en/chrome/proxy-lan-caused-site-cant-be-reached.md

 The reason this issue is hard to pinpoint is that **Safari can access it normally, but Chrome cannot**, yet the problem lies with the **system proxy**.

 I’ll dig deeper into this when I have time later.

+2025/04/03 Log: The issue was identified as being caused by ClashX Pro hijacking Chrome’s QUIC traffic.
+The solution is to set 'Experimental QUIC Protocol' to
+'Disabled'

+See: chrome://flags/#enable-quic